How to Create a Raydium Liquidity Pool on Solana

 - Model: Classic constant-product AMM: the product of the two token reserves follows the familiar (x \times y = k) relationship, so price moves as users trade and reserves rebalance.

-- Ease of use: Familiar to most users; broad wallet and aggregator support for standard Raydium AMM pools.
+- Ease of use: Familiar to many users; broad wallet and aggregator support for standard Raydium AMM pools when indexing supports the pair.

 - Setup: Older-style AMM flows on Solana often involve additional infrastructure (for example OpenBook market integration in legacy designs).
 That can mean more accounts and more SOL tied up in rent than simpler pool types, but the exact layout and cost are not fixed in this article—your wallet simulation is the source of truth.